jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1.md

 The pain from colic is severe, yet no tragedy had such a disease as its theme.
 The Greek theatre is an example of these attempts to excite compassion through bodily pain.

-14 The little sympathy which we feel with bodily pain is the foundation of the propriety of enduring it.
+{{< s v="14" >}} The little sympathy which we feel with bodily pain is the foundation of the propriety of enduring it.
 We admire the man who does not groan under the severest tortures.
 - His firmness enables him to keep time with our indifference and insensibility.
 - We go along with his magnanimous effort
 - From our experience of the weakness of human nature, we wonder how he can act so.